Vermont: Other

 As of 2020, apple growing is the third largest contributor to the state's agricultural economy, after dairy and maple syrup.
 Vermont orchards primarily grow McIntosh apples, and the industry has seen a steady decline as consumer preferences have shifted to newer apple varieties.
 The number of acres devoted to apple growing decreased from approximately 3,700 in 1997 to just 1,700 in 2017, and many of the orchards now focus on growing apples for cider production and providing Pick-Your-Own orchards to appeal to the state's agritourism market.
 In 1999, apples and apple pie were named the official state fruit and state pie, respectively.
+Around 23% of Vermont's vegetable farms are organic.

 Manufacturing

-As of 2015, GlobalFoundries was the largest private employer in the state and provides jobs to 3,000 employees at its plant in the village of Essex Junction within Chittenden County.
+As of 2015, GlobalFoundries was the largest private employer in the state and provided jobs to 3,000 employees at its plant in the village of Essex Junction within Chittenden County.

-An important and growing part of Vermont's economy is the manufacture and sale of artisan foods, fancy foods, and novelty items trading in part upon the Vermont "brand," which the state manages and defends.
-Examples of these specialty exports include Cabot Cheese, the Vermont Teddy Bear Company, Fine Paints of Europe, Vermont Butter and Cheese Company, several microbreweries, ginseng growers, Burton Snowboards, King Arthur Flour, and Ben and Jerry's Ice Cream.
+A growing part of Vermont's economy is the manufacture and sale of artisan foods, fancy foods, and novelty items trading in part upon the Vermont "brand", which the state manages and defends.
+Examples of these specialty exports include Ben and Jerry's Ice Cream, Burton Snowboards, Cabot Cheese, Fine Paints of Europe, King Arthur Flour, the Vermont Teddy Bear Company, Vermont Creamery, several microbreweries, and ginseng growers.

-A 2010 University of Connecticut study reported that Vermont, Rhode Island, and New Hampshire tied as the most costly states in the U.S. for manufacturers.
+In 2010, a University of Connecticut study reported that Vermont, Rhode Island, and New Hampshire tied as the most costly states in the U.S. for manufacturers.

 Energy

-Vermont has no fossil-fuel reserves, however its forest products industry provides fuel for electricity generation and home heating.
+Vermont has no fossil fuel reserves, however its forest products industry provides fuel for electricity generation and home heating.
 Electricity consumption per capita ranks it among the lowest 20% of states, and total electricity consumption was the lowest in the United States.
 Vermont consumed three times more electricity than it generated in-state in 2019, and imported its largest share of electricity from Canada.
-Vermont's 99.9% share of in-state electricity generation from renewable sources was the highest among all 50 states.
+Vermont's 99.9% share of electricity generation from renewable sources was the highest among all 50 states.

 Health

-An increasingly aging population is expected to improve the position of aging services and health care in the state economy.
-The University of Vermont Medical Center, with approximately 6,400 employees, is the largest employer in the state.
+An increasingly aging population is expected to increase demand for aging-related services and healthcare.
+The University of Vermont Medical Center, with more than 8,800 employees, is the largest employer in the state.

 In 2010, all of Vermont's hospitals billed patients $3.76 billion, and collected $2 billion.
 92,000 people are enrolled in Medicare.
 In 2011, Medicare spent $740 million on health care in the state.